Selling your Information Security Team Part 6

 The Victim setup was fairly straightforward, did I miss any points?
 Do I need to focus on something?
 Once we finish building the attack VM, I’ll wrap up then entire series with a how to use and run it post.
 All will become clear soon.
 In the meanwhile, if you have questions or comments, leave them as a reply.

-An Information Security Manager with over 25 years of experience in Fortune 500 Corporate IT environments managing resources, people, and projects.
-Specialties: Information Security Management, Security Operations, Intrusion Detection & Handling, Computer Forensics & Investigation, Statement on Auditing Standards No. 70 (SAS-70), Payment Card Industry (PCI) Data Security Standard, Security Architecture Design, Information Disaster Recovery, Network Security, Cryptography, Secure Application & System Development
+Philip is an esteemed Information Security Manager with a robust track record spanning over 25 years in Fortune 500 corporate IT environments.
+His extensive experience encompasses managing a broad array of resources, teams, and high-impact projects.
+Philip specializes in Information Security Management and Security Operations, and he is particularly adept in Intrusion Detection & Handling, Computer Forensics & Investigation.
+He is well-versed in critical standards and practices, including the Statement on Auditing Standards No. 70 (SAS-70) and the Payment Card Industry (PCI) Data Security Standard.
+Philip's expertise also covers Security Architecture Design, Information Disaster Recovery, Network Security, Cryptography, and Secure Application & System Development, making him a comprehensive authority in the cybersecurity field.